 Bernardi Campus Facilities

 The rooftop terrace is an open-air patio that wraps around Bernardi's entire top floor.
 It features some rather stunning views of the entire city, from the distant Lateran in the south to the dominant St. Peter's in the west and Piazza del Popolo in the east.
-In the warmer months (March -November), the terrace is a favorite gathering place for students, who often come armed with guitars.
-The terrace is open to all residents from 7:00a.m. until 11 p.m, although these times may be extended or limited at the discretion of the campus director.
+In the warmer months (March-November), the terrace is a favorite gathering place for students, who often come to study, to take pictures of the sunrise or sunset, to hang out, or to play their guitar.
+The terrace is open to all residents from 7 a.m. until 7 p.m., although these times may be extended or limited at the discretion of the staff.
 Residents are expected to be respectful of neighbors by keeping the noise level at a minimum at all times.
-Click here to view an image of the rooftop terrace.

 Computer Lab & Student Lounge